-- 50. (1) All financial instruments received from, or on behalf of, a client shall be held as client financial instruments in accordance with this Part. - (2) For the purposes of this Part, an investment firm is deemed to hold client financial instruments where the investment firm- - (a) has been entrusted by, or on account of, a client with those client financial instruments, and - (b) either- - (i) holds those client financial instruments, including by way of holding documents of title to them, or - (ii) entrusts those client financial instruments to a nominee, and the investment firm has the capacity to effect transactions in respect of those client financial instruments.
+51. (1) All financial instruments received from, or on behalf of, a client shall be held as client financial instruments in accordance with this Part.

+(2) For the purposes of this Part, an investment firm is deemed to hold client financial instruments where the investment firm-

+- (a) has been entrusted by, or on account of, a client with those client financial instruments, and - (b) either- - (i) holds those client financial instruments, including by way of holding documents of title to them, or - (ii) entrusts those client financial instruments to a nominee, and the investment firm has the capacity to effect transactions in respect of those client financial instruments.

-- (3) An investment firm shall hold a client financial instrument in a place and a manner that, clearly and at all times, identifies it as a client financial instrument and distinguishes it from a financial instrument that the investment firm may hold that is not a client financial instrument. - (4) An investment firm shall hold documents of title to client financial instruments- - (a) itself, or - (b) with a nominee company of an investment firm, or - (c) with a relevant party in a safe custody account designated as a third party client asset account subject to the investment firm maintaining the capacity to effect transactions on the account in question. - (5) An investment firm shall have procedures to record client financial instruments, including procedures to receive, hold and withdraw physical client financial instruments (including share certificates) and such procedures shall enable the effective monitoring of the movement of such client financial instruments. - (6) Client financial instruments shall not be deposited by an investment firm with a third party otherwise than in a third party client asset account maintained by the investment firm at that third party. - (7) Where client financial instruments are deposited with a third party, the investment firm shall review the arrangements for the holding of the client financial instruments with that third party- - (a) as against the criteria set out in paragraph 2 of Schedule 3 to the MiFID Regulations, - (b) if there is any material change to the relationship with the third party which affects the manner by which client instruments are held, and - (c) in any event, at least on an annual basis.
+(3) An investment firm shall hold a client financial instrument in a place and a manner that, clearly and at all times, identifies it as a client financial instrument and distinguishes it from a financial instrument that the investment firm may hold that is not a client financial instrument.

+(4) An investment firm shall hold documents of title to client financial instruments-

+- (a) itself, or - (b) with a nominee company of an investment firm, or - (c) with a relevant party in a safe custody account designated as a third party client asset account subject to the investment firm maintaining the capacity to effect transactions on the account in question.

+(5) An investment firm shall have procedures to record client financial instruments, including procedures to receive, hold and withdraw physical client financial instruments (including share certificates) and such procedures shall enable the effective monitoring of the movement of such client financial instruments.

+(6) Client financial instruments shall not be deposited by an investment firm with a third party otherwise than in a third party client asset account maintained by the investment firm at that third party.

+(7) Where client financial instruments are deposited with a third party, the investment firm shall review and record in writing the arrangements for the holding of the client financial instruments with that third party-

+- (a) as against the criteria set out in paragraph 2 of Schedule 3 to the MiFID Regulations, - (b) if there is any material change to the relationship with the third party which affects the manner by which client financial instruments are held, and - (c) in any event, at least on an annual basis.

+(8) If an investment firm receives or identifies at any stage that it is holding a financial instrument where - the investment firm shall promptly investigate and identify whether the financial instrument is a client financial instrument including the client concerned and during such investigation, and until such time as the financial instrument is confirmed not be a client financial instrument and withdrawn, treat such instrument as a client financial instrument.

+- (a) it is not clear if that financial instrument is a client financial instrument, or - (b) there is insufficient documentation to identify the client who owns such financial instrument,

+Designation and Registration Requirements